ryncuddleston/RNA-hyper-editing/README.md

 ```

 ####Step Two: Merging Overlapping Hyper-Editing Clusters and Counting Number of Editing Sites Per Cluster
 First we merge the hyper-edited clusters, so that any objects with overlapping coordiantes would be reported as only one hyper-editing event and not two separate clusters.
 Then we use the bed file of the A2G editing events within the hyper-editing clusters to count the number of editing sites per cluster, which is used in the Step Three of filtering.
-The following lines of code require [Bedtools] (https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html).
+The following lines of code require [Bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html).

 ```unix
 sort -k1,1 -k2,2n H276_GABA.UE.bed > H276_GABA.UE.bed.sorted